Best SF Bay Area

 Renaissance Fair, Hollister, CA

 History comes to life at this Hollister version of the Renaissance Fair.
 Held at Casa de Fruta every Saturday and Sunday for a month in the fall.
 No pets are allowed.
-See website where they are advertising a two-for-one opening weekend offer.
+See more details.

 - Yerba Buena Gardens – Over 90 different events held various days of each week.
 (5/3/15-10/31/15)